nf-core/imcyto/docs/output.md

 Reopen the corresponding CellProfiler `cppipe` file and check that the "SaveImages" module is set to give the correct output, re-export this and re-run the pipeline by using the `-resume` parameter.

-* For ROIs larger than ~2000-2000um the pipeline may struggle/fail to compete due to reaching memory capacity during ‘IdentifyObjects’ modules in ‘segmentation.cppipe’.
-As a workaround for this we recommend adding in a ‘Crop’ module before identifying objects to crop your images into two.
+* For ROIs larger than ~2000-2000um the pipeline may struggle/fail to complete due to the excessive memory requirements during the "IdentifyObjects" module in `segmentation.cppipe`.
+As a workaround for this we recommend adding in a "Crop" module before identifying objects to crop your images into two.
 Make sure to duplicate any subsequent modules and adjust input names as required.

 ## Related software